-The Data Monitoring Committee should meet at least once a year, or more often as appropriate, and meetings should be timed so that reports can be fed into the Trial Steering Committee (TSC) meetings.
 The frequency of meetings should be agreed in the DMC Charter and the wishes of the Data Monitoring Committee and trial investigators considered in planning each meeting.
-The Principal Investigator should be allowed to request a meeting if there are concerns that need to be raised.
+The Chief Investigator should be allowed to request a meeting if there are concerns that need to be raised.

 Meetings may consist of open and closed sessions and the membership of each should be agreed by the Data Monitoring Committee.
 Usually only Data Monitoring Committee members and those they invite, such as the trial statistician, will attend closed sessions.
-Open sessions include the Data Monitoring Committee members, as well as the Principal Investigator, trial statistician, other investigators and members of the trial steering group, and representatives of the sponsor, funder or regulator as appropriate.
+Open sessions include the Data Monitoring Committee members, as well as the Chief Investigator, trial statistician, other investigators and members of the trial steering group, and representatives of the sponsor, funder or regulator as appropriate.
 The content of closed and open sessions should be described in the DMC Charter and separate meeting notes should be taken for the different sessions.
-At the first meeting, members of the trial and ensure these are in the DMC Charter.
+At the first meeting, members of the Trial and ensure these are in the DMC Charter.

-All significant communications between the Principal Investigator and the Data Monitoring Committee should be in writing, or if they have to be oral, they should be backed up by written records.
+All significant communications between the Chief Investigator and the Data Monitoring Committee should be in writing, or if they have to be oral, they should be backed up by written records.